 A Great Place for Parents and Kids

-Hub City Bookshop, Little River Coffee Bar, and Cakehead Bakeshop are all great local businesses your family will enjoy supporting.
+Hub City Booksho and Little River Coffee Bar are great local businesses your family will enjoy supporting.
 Families can take time to peruse the outstanding collection of children’s books and young adult books at Hub City Bookshop.
 They applied and received a grant from the James Patterson Foundation for $6000 allowing them to increase the size of their children’s section (guaranteeing there will be a book your reluctant reader will love).

-Families can purchase a book knowing they are supporting a local nonprofit, and then head next door for coffee and treats to support two more local businesses.
+Families can purchase a book knowing they are supporting a local nonprofit, and then head next door for coffee and treats.
 These businesses are what make Spartanburg special and more reasons for you to love where you live.

 What’s your favorite local business in Spartanburg?